 Since our inception, we have not generated any revenue from product sales and we have incurred significant operating losses.
 We do not have any products that have achieved regulatory marketing approval and we do not expect to generate revenue from sales of any product candidates for several years, if ever.
+The services revenue recognized by us during 2020 is not expected to continue as we are in the process of winding down these contracts.

 To date, we have funded our operations primarily through the issuance and sale of convertible preferred stock.
-From our inception through December 31, 2019, we had raised net cash proceeds of \$15.0 million from the issuance of shares of our Series A convertible preferred stock.
-As of December 31, 2019, we had cash and cash equivalents of \$8.9 million and an accumulated deficit of \$7.2 million.
+From our inception through December 31, 2020, we had raised net cash proceeds of \$327.6 million from the issuance and sale of our convertible preferred stock.
+As of December 31, 2020, we had cash and cash equivalents of \$241.7 million and an accumulated deficit of \$44.9 million.